 However, the restrictions imposed by the boundary conditions and the continuity of the function and its derivative are worth discussing.
 The interior and exterior solutions satisfying the corresponding boundary conditions are

-where $\bar{k}_{a}^2\equiv \bar{\omega}^2-1+\alpha$ and we assume $\mathrm{Re}(\bar{\omega}) \geq 0$.
+where $\bar{k}_{a}^2\equiv \bar{\omega}^2-1+\alpha$, and we assume $\mathrm{Re}(\bar{\omega}) \geq 0$.
 Imposing continuity of $\delta\theta$ and $\delta\theta'$ at $x_0$ leads to the condition

 If we look for solutions with $\bar\omega^2\in\mathbb{R}$, the above equation only admits solutions when $1 -\alpha<\bar{\omega}^2<1$.
 Thus, the radial dependence of $\left(m_a^*\right)^2$ comes into play.
-Inside a realistic NS, the effective mass depends on $n_b$ and $\theta$, resulting in a non-trivial potential for $\delta\theta$, which may allow the existence of axion QNM's, or even quasi-bound axion modes (for cases in which $\omega^{2} > (m_a^*)^{2}$ inside but $\omega^{2} < m_a^{2}$ outside).
+Inside a realistic NS, the effective mass depends on $n_b$ and $\theta$, resulting in a nontrivial potential for $\delta\theta$, which may allow the existence of axion quasinormal modes (QNMs), or even quasibound axion modes [for cases in which $\omega^{2} > (m_a^*)^{2}$ inside but $\omega^{2} < m_a^{2}$ outside].
 Such modes would be localized in the interior while slowly leaking out via tunneling, and would appear in the low-frequency axion spectrum.

 \paragraph{Case $\lambda \neq 0$.} Let us now turn to the more general coupled case with $\lambda \neq 0$.
-The first natural expectation is the hybridization of modes: discrete fluid oscillations couple to the axion spectrum and are promoted to quasi-normal modes (QNMs) with complex frequencies, where the imaginary part encodes damping through axion radiation.
+The first natural expectation is the hybridization of modes: discrete fluid oscillations couple to the axion spectrum and are promoted to QNMs with complex frequencies, where the imaginary part encodes damping through axion radiation.
 The axion spectrum remains present, but may display resonant features in the vicinity of the fluid QNM frequencies.

-To proceed with the discussion, it is convenient to invert $\bar{\omega}^2(\bar{k})$ and define $\bar{k}_s^2(\bar{\omega})\equiv\frac{\bar{\omega}^2}{c_s^2}$, $\bar{k}_a^2(\bar{\omega}) \equiv \bar{\omega}^2-1+\alpha$, so that we can now write explicitly:
+To proceed with the discussion, it is convenient to invert $\bar{\omega}^2(\bar{k})$ and define $\bar{k}_s^2(\bar{\omega})\equiv\frac{\bar{\omega}^2}{c_s^2}$, $\bar{k}_a^2(\bar{\omega}) \equiv \bar{\omega}^2-1+\alpha$, so that we can now write explicitly

 It can be shown that, for $\bar{\omega}^2\in\mathbb{R}$, $\bar{k}^2_+ > \max{(\bar{k}_a^2, \bar{k}_s^2)} > \min{(\bar{k}_a^2, \bar{k}_s^2)} > \bar{k}^2_- > 0.$